FrostyMfasis/online-vs-physical-retail/README.md

 # 1) Impact of E-commerce on Overall Retail/Sales

+Our Project will focus on the following 4 Industries:

+A) Furniture, Building Materials, & Electronics

+B) Motor Vehicles & Parts

+C) All Other (food and beverage, health and personal care, sporting goods, musical instruments, & books, miscellaneous)

+D) Total Retail Sales

 # 2) Factors Impacting the Market

 # 3) Future Projections of E-commerce